- Played by: Kenji Sahara

 - Breakout Villain: The very special title of being the first of many, many monsters has made Gomess into a popular choice for TsuPro when they want to recycle kaiju, meaning Gomess has faced Ultramen several times.

-- Everything's Better with Dinosaurs: He strongly resembles one, although according to the Ultra Galaxy Mega Monster Battle kaiju files, he's actually a mammal.
+- Everything's Better with Dinosaurs: He strongly resembles one, although according to the Ultra Galaxy Mega Monster Battle kaiju files (and later the characters in Ultraman Z), he's actually a mammal.

 - Mighty Glacier: In contrast with the small and swift Litra.